rabix/rabix/README.md

-Second one is a JavaScript interpreter: you can look for available options on [PyExecJS](https://github.com/doloopwhile/PyExecJS), but probably the easiest  way is to install something like PhantomJS or NodeJS from your distro's repo.
+Second one is a JavaScript interpreter: you can look for available options on [PyExecJS](https://github.com/doloopwhile/PyExecJS), but the easiest way is probably to install something like PhantomJS or NodeJS from your distro's repo.
 Finally you should install `libyaml` development package.

-If you are running Ubuntu, the following should setup your system:
+If you are running recent Ubuntu (14.04 or newer), the following should setup your system:

 ```
 $ sudo apt-get install python-dev python-pip docker.io phantomjs libyaml-dev